The Wrestling Channel: Pre-launch

 The Fight Network UK began its run as The Wrestling Channel.
 The service was planned to launch as a full channel in March 2004, but began test-transmissions on 1 December 2003, as a temporary programming block on the now-defunct channel Friendly TV.
 This block aired from 7:00 to 8:00 in the daytime and evening on weekdays with repeats on weekend mornings from 9 to 11:00 am, and 6:00 pm.
 The block featured Wrestling promotions such as Classic Wrestling, Pro Wrestling Noah, Ring of Honor and Total Nonstop Action Wrestling, which would be the first time these promotions would ever air on a UK channel.
 The block was supposed to only last a month, but was extended in 2004 due to positive response from viewers.

 Launch

 On 15 March 2004, the channel fully launched on Sky Channel 427.
-The Wrestling Channel was the first channel of its kind in the world to strictly focus its programming on professional wrestling.
+The Wrestling Channel was the second channel of its kind in the world to strictly focus its programming on professional wrestling.
 Alongside shows that aired on the block on Friendly TV, shows from promotions such as New Japan Pro-Wrestling, Pro-Pain-Pro Wrestling as well as vintage British wrestling from World of Sport and related ITV programming..
 To promote the launch, the channel's parent company partnered up with game publisher Acclaim Entertainment and their then-upcoming game Showdown: Legends of Wrestling for a competition.
 In July 2004, The Wrestling Channel also became the first channel to air a news/talk show dedicated to pro-wrestling - titled The Bagpipe Report.